migcaraballo/workforce/README.md

 func main(){
 	workers := 3

-	// create a new worker pool
-	pool, err := workforce.NewWorkerPool("sample-pool", 10)
+	// create a new worker pool with buffer size of 10 pool, err := workforce.NewWorkerPool("sample-pool", 10)

 	if err != nil {